Cenze94/LC-QuAD-NoA/DeepPavlov/README.md

                 else:
                     candidate_outputs_list[i][j][z] = str(i) + "§" + str(j) + "§" + str(z) + "|" + answer_component
     ```
     in "query_parser" function, after the definition of "candidate_outputs_list" variable.
-Note that the appending operation for "candidate_outputs_lists.txt" file should be useless, since the indexes added in the following part can be used to get directly the candidate query; in any case, it has been reported for completeness.
+Note that the appending operation for "candidate_outputs_lists.txt" file (first two lines) should be useless, since the indexes added in the following part can be used to get directly the candidate query; in any case, it has been reported for completeness.
   - ```
     with open(os.environ['lc-quad_output_path'] + "candidate_outputs.txt", "a") as queries_file:
         queries_file.write(str(candidate_outputs) + "\n")